5 Fresh Ideas for Kitchen Window Treatments!

 modern kitchen with stainless steen apron sink, matte black faucet, floating shelves and light brown woven wood shades on window

-Blinds.com Woven Wood Shades in Bonaire Flaxen. | Photo via @frengpartyof5
+Blinds.com Woven Wood Shades in Bonaire Flaxen. | Photo via @frengpartyof5.

 3. Faux Wood Blinds

-If you're not looking to make a big design statement, but want your windows to look polished, you can't go wrong with Faux Wood Blinds.
-This classic style will never look outdated, and they're made of PVC, so you can wipe down with soap and water if they get grimy or greasy.
+If you're not looking to make a big design statement but want your windows to look polished, you can't go wrong with Faux Wood Blinds.
+This classic style will never look outdated, and they're made of PVC, so you can wipe them down with soap and water if they get grimy or greasy.

 traditional white kitchen with island and white faux wood blinds on window over sink